Avaiga/taipy-getting-started/index.md

 # Getting Started with Taipy

+!!! important "Reminder"

+    Note that Taipy requires **Python 3.8** or latest.

 Welcome to the **Getting Started** guide for Taipy.
 This tour shows you how to create an entire application using the two components of Taipy: